du82/symark/README.md

 │   ├── assets/         # Assets from SiYuan (images, etc.)
 │   ├── [note-id]/      # SiYuan note directories
 │   └── [note-id].sy    # SiYuan note files (JSON format)
-├── template/           # HTML and CSS templates
+├── themes/             # Directory containing themes
+│   ├── default/        # Default theme (used as fallback)
-│   ├── page.html       # HTML template for generated pages
+│   │   ├── page.html   # HTML template for generated pages
-│   └── styles.css      # CSS styles for the website
+│   │   ├── styles.css  # CSS styles for the website
+│   │   └── graph.html  # Graph visualization template
+│   └── [theme-name]/   # Additional themes
 └── output/             # Generated website (created by SyMark)
 ```

-### Templates
+### Themes and Templates

-SyMark uses HTML and CSS templates from the `template/` directory:
+SyMark uses HTML and CSS templates from the `themes/[theme-name]/` directory:

 - `page.html`: The base HTML template for all generated pages
 - `styles.css`: The CSS styles for the website
+- `graph.html`: The template for the graph visualization page

-If these files don't exist, SyMark will create default templates when first run.
+If these files don't exist for the selected theme, SyMark will attempt to copy them from the default theme.
+If the default theme doesn't exist, empty templates will be created.

 ### Customization